tobycrisford/taskmaster-donut-challenge/Readme.md

 To solve for these constraints, we first look for a Nash equilibrium situation where *all* of the M moves are equally good for the Nth player, being worth precisely 1/N. This gives us M equations in M unknowns, which we can solve numerically.
 If this works, then we have found a Nash equilibrium.

 But this might not work.
 Typically, we might find that we have a solution, but it involves some probabilities being either <0 or >1.
 In this case, the solution lies outside our allowed parameter space.
-But this does not mean that there is no equilibrium solution.
+But this does not mean that there is no Nash equilibrium.
 Instead, it is just a sign that the equilibrium lies on the boundary of our parameter space instead.
 That is, we are going to find ourselves in a situation where the second bullet point above comes in to play.
-In Nash equilibrium, not all moves will be equally good for the Nth player.
+Not all moves will be equally good for the Nth player.
 There will be some moves (which already have zero Nash probability attached) that are worse than the rest.

 To search for equilibrium on the boundary, we guess that it will be the largest move that is less good than the rest, and we try re-solving for equilibrium with (N,M-1) instead of (N,M).
 If this works, all we have to do is verify that the Mth move really is less valuable than the rest in this strategy, and we have found a valid equilibrium for (N, M) too, where we select the Mth move with probability 0.
 If it doesn't work, we repeat again, with (N, M-2), and so on, until we find an equilibrium.